Baden-Powell Award: Scout Association of Hong Kong

 Baden Powell Award continues the training progress of the Rover Scout Award.
 Self planning and managing are prerequisite to achieve this highest award.
 During the course from planning to operation, Rovers could equip themselves with a positive value of living, learning Scout knowledge, technique and attitude.

 The topics of Baden Powell Award are same as the Rover Scout Award in which Service, Scoutcraft and Exploration are compulsory, whilst Scout Knowledge, Self-development, Interpersonal Skills, Personal Pursuit and Look Wide are optional.
 Rovers are required to take 3 amongst the 5 options for assessment.

 The assessment of the Baden Powell Award is arranged by the RHQC (RS).
 Certificate and award will be issued when confirmed and approved by AHQ after the recommendation of Regional Commissioner and District Commissioner.

 Malaysia

 Scouts Association of Malaysia

-Baden-Powell Award (Malay: Anugerah Baden-Powell) or better known as B-P Award (Malay: Anugerah B-P) is the highest award of the Scouts Association of Malaysia (PPM) for a rover scout.
+Baden-Powell Award (Malay: Anugerah Baden-Powell) or better known as B-P Award (Malay: Anugerah B-P) is the highest award of the Scouts Association of Malaysia (PPM) for a rover scout in Malaysia.
 To get this award, a rover scout must complete the rover scout training scheme.
 The conditions for obtaining this award are as follows: